Fecal microbiota transplantation in dogs and cats – Sustainable intestinal health in dogs and cats

 1. Strict health criteria:

-The first and most important aspect is the health status of the donor animal.
-An ideal donor is a completely healthy animal that is free of infectious diseases.
-These include both acute and chronic infections, parasitic infestations or metabolic disorders.
-Before being approved as a donor, a thorough clinical examination is carried out by experienced veterinarians to ensure that there are no obvious health problems.
-In addition, blood and feces tests are often carried out to rule out possible pathogens or incorrect colonization in the intestines.
-Only if all findings are normal will the donor animal be approved for fecal transplantation.
+The first and most important aspect is the donor animal's health.
+An ideal donor is a perfectly healthy animal, free from contagious diseases.
+This includes both acute and chronic infections, parasitic infestations, and metabolic disorders.
+Before being approved as a donor, an experienced veterinarian conducts a thorough clinical examination to ensure there are no obvious health problems.
+Blood and stool tests are also frequently performed to rule out any potential pathogens or intestinal imbalances.
+Only if all findings are normal is the donor animal cleared for fecal transplantation.

-3. Sufficient time for stable intestinal flora:
+3. Enough time for a stable gut flora:

 The development and stabilization of the microbiome takes time.
-Young animals whose intestinal flora is still developing or animals that have recently recovered from an illness are generally not yet suitable as donors.
-Instead, preference is given to adult animals that have had stable health over an extended period of time and have a reliable, consistently diverse microbiome.
+Young animals whose gut flora is still developing, or animals that have recently recovered from an illness, are generally not yet suitable as donors.
+Instead, adult, fully grown animals that have been healthy for a longer period and have a reliable, consistently diverse microbiome are preferred.

-4. Character, husbandry and living environment:
+4. Character, attitude and living environment:

-Even if this seems less obvious at first glance, factors such as husbandry, care and living environment of the donor animal can influence the microbial composition in the intestine.
-A low-stress environment that is as close to nature as possible, sufficient exercise and species-appropriate feeding are beneficial.
-Animals that live in very crowded or unsanitary conditions often lack the microbial diversity in their gut that is desirable for successful transplantation.
-For this reason, it is important that donor animals come from an environment in which regular health care, hygiene and animal-friendly conditions are ensured.
+Although it may seem less obvious at first glance, factors such as the donor animal's husbandry, care, and living environment can influence the microbial composition in its gut.
+A low-stress, as natural an environment as possible, sufficient exercise, and a species-appropriate diet are beneficial.
+Animals living in very cramped or unhygienic conditions often lack the microbial diversity in their gut that is desirable for a successful transplant.
+For this reason, it is also important that donor animals come from an environment where regular preventative healthcare, hygiene, and animal-friendly conditions are ensured.

-Process of a fecal transplant
+Procedure of a fecal transplant

 Selection of healthy donors

-Analysis of donor feces
+Analysis of donor stool

 Patient preparation